Arksine/moonraker/docs/api_changes.md

 This document keeps a record of all changes to Moonraker's web APIs.

+### March 15th 2021
+- The `data` field for gcode thumbnails is now deprecated and will be removed in the near future.
+Thumbnails are now saved to png files in a `thumbs` directory relative to a gcode file's location.
+  This path is available in the `relative_path` field for each thumbnail entry in the metadata.

 ### January 31st 2021
 - The `GET /server/temperature_store` endpoint now only returns fields that each sensor reports.
 For example, if a particuarly temperature